 Fifteen years ago, a film critically considered a colossal disaster was written, directed and produced by Tommy Wiseau.

-The Room lost an estimated six million dollars at the box office and was rated one of the worst movies of all time by websites like IMDB, Metacritic and Rotten Tomatoes.
+The Room lost an estimated $6 million at the box office and was rated one of the worst movies of all time by websites like IMDB, Metacritic and Rotten Tomatoes.

 The Room’s relatively low production values and repetitive nature made it seem like a parody of itself, with a poorly written script and a confusing plot.
 But The Disaster Artist succeeds in making sense of what Tommy Wiseau tried to do.